Mutagen-Modding/Spriggit/DEVELOPMENT.md

 # 2. Run ALL relevant tests (not just one) to verify functionality
 dotnet test --filter "YourTestClassName"

-# 3. Verify that ALL tests pass - any failing tests indicate incomplete work
+# 3. If tests fail, fix them before claiming the work is complete
-# 4. If tests fail, fix them before claiming the work is complete
+# 4. After targeted tests fail, then run ALL tests.
+Any failing tests indicate regression
 # 5. Never consider work "successful" when tests are failing
 ```